pfzhengd/small-linked-list/README.md

- append | element:any | Append elements to the linked list of instances insert | (position:number,element:any) | Specify a position of the insertion element removeAt | (position:number) | Remove an element from the specified location
+ append | element:any | Append elements to the linked list of instances insert | (position:number,element:any) | Specify a position of the insertion element removeAt | (position:number) | Remove an element from the specified location isEmpty | - | Determine if the linked list is empty size | - | Get the size of the linked list indexOf | element:any | Find the corresponding index based on the incoming elment

 ### LICENSE
 MIT @ Zheng peng fei